oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_install.md

 snap install core
 ```

-If there are no exceptions, the results of the above three lines of commands are as follows
+If no errors occur, the result of the commands above should look like this:

 ![](images/lxdd0.png)

-Just enter the default for the normal options
+For standard options, keep the defaults.

 Choose the size of the physical disk (hint: select the default option with a minimum of 1GB).
 Generally, I fill in the available disk space minus the memory size, then multiply by 0.95 and round down.
 Here, I entered 10GB.

-Remember to select 'no' for options containing 'auto' when prompted to update the image, in order to avoid occupying the system.
+When prompted about automatic image updates, choose `no` to avoid unnecessary resource usage.

 Test whether symbolic links are functioning in LXC.